Constant access on `nil`

 $ ruby -ve "class A; Foo = 456; end; p nil::A::Foo" ruby 2.2.3p173 (2015-08-18 revision 51636) [x86_64-linux] 456

-Updated by elia (Elia Schito) almost 4 years ago
+Updated by elia (Elia Schito) over 4 years ago

 looks like it's somehow intended behavior

 /** @c variable @e Get constant variable id.
 If klass is Qnil, constants are searched in the current scope.
 If klass is Qfalse, constants are searched as top level constants.
 Otherwise, get constant under klass class or module. @j 定数 id の値を得る。 klass が Qnil なら、そのスコープで得られる定数の値を得る。 Qfalse なら、トップレベルスコープを得る。 それ以外なら、klass クラスの下の定数を得る。 */